shonrb/pigeon/README.md

 Full code examples can be found in /examples

 ### Control flow
 Pigeon is a structured language.
-It supports basic control flow structures:
+It supports the following control flow structures:
 ```py
 # Conditional
 if foo or bar {